-These mandalas help patients to connect with whatever internal process that they may be struggling to get perspective on.
+These mandalas help patients connect with whatever internal process they may be struggling to get perspective on.

 Today, Jung is known as the “father of the modern mandala.”
-This is due to the fact that after him, mandalas have been put in extensive use in modern creative art therapy.
+After him, mandalas have been put in extensive use in modern creative art therapy.

 19. Kalachakra Mandala

-The Kalachakra mandala is found among the Kalachakra system which is one of the last and most complex tantric systems to be brought from Tibet to India.
+The Kalachakra mandala is found among the Kalachakra system, one of the last and most complex tantric systems brought from Tibet to India.

-The best known Kalachakra mandala is the sand mandala that is constructed using colored sand.
-The mandala is of an intricate nature; it represents a 3-D palace with 5 floors which has symbols with very detailed meaning.
-Here’s what you’ll find at each of the floors:
+Kalachakra mandala is the sand mandala that is constructed using colored sand.
+The mandala is of an intricate nature; it represents a 3-D palace with 5 floors, which has symbols with very detailed meaning.
+Here’s what you’ll find on each of the floors:

-The ground floor is the Body Mandala and has four entrances facing all the directions.
-This floor measures 200 by 200 arm spans
+The ground floor is the Body Mandala and has four entrances facing all directions.
+This floor measures 200 by 200 arm spans.

 The middle floor is the Mind Mandala sitting on a platform that is 50 arm spans above the Speech Mandala.
 It measures 50 by 50 arm spans.
 This floor looks similar to both the Speech and the Body Mandalas.

-The Mind Mandala has two more levels within it: the Exalted Wisdom Mandala and the Great Bliss Mandala.
+The Mind Mandala has two more levels: the Exalted Wisdom Mandala and the Great Bliss Mandala.
 While the former is raised 25 arm spans above the Mind Mandala and measures 25 by 25 arm spans, the latter is only raised slightly above the Exalted Wisdom Mandala.

 A gigantic green lotus sits on the Great Bliss Mandala; it’s here that the Deity Kalachakra resides with his consort Vishvamata.
-They are surrounded by eight Shaktis.
-From the top of the Great Bliss Mandala, there is a roof which is 200 arm spans high.
+Eight Shaktis surround them.
+From the top of the Great Bliss Mandala, there is a roof, which is 200 arm spans high.